-City buildings in this category include the Lillian Feinstein Senior Center, Department of Public Works (DPW), and school buildings owned by the City, but not currently under PPSD administration.
+City buildings in this category include the Lillian Feinstein Senior Center, Department of Public Works (DPW), and school buildings owned by the City, but not currently under

+PPSD administration.
 Also being benchmarked is the Public Safety Maintenance Garage on Dexter Street where all City-owned police and fire vehicles are sent for repairs.
 Buildings at Roger Williams Park included in this category are the Dalrymple Boathouse, the Casino, and the newly renovated Museum of Natural History and Planetarium.
-Two buildings showing some notable improvement in FY 2018 in this category were the City's DPW buildings which lowered their collective weathernormalized EUI by 7% from FY 2017, and the Casino which reduced its EUI by 5%.
+In FY 2021, the DPW and the other buildings featured in this table, on average reduced their EUI from 2020 by 7%.
+Two notable buildings, the Providence Water Authority building reduced its EUI by 14% and the Dalrymple House reduced its EUI by 20%.